leoradouek/Hooks/README.md

 # About

-The purpose of this repository was to learn React Hooks
+The purpose of this repository is to learn React Hooks